maxsack/web50-projects-2020-x-commerce/README.md

 ## My Solution:
 ### Code
-The my solution in this [Repository](https://github.com/tinasack/web50-projects-2020-x-commerce) on GitHub.
+See my solution in this [Repository](https://github.com/tinasack/web50-projects-2020-x-commerce) on GitHub.
 ### Demo
 See the app in action on [YouTube](https://youtu.be/BqJizZyBzp0)